hpaluch/webmon-go/README.md

 * than click on point in trace graph
 * you should now see detailed profile of your request

+# Bugs

+Interative mode may miss last entries from datastore (eventual constistency).
+This bug would be automatically fixed when using cron job.

 # Resources